tyeborg/inline-assembly-string-manipulation/README.md

-# Software Development 2: C with Integrated Assembly
+# Software Development 2: C with Inline Assembly

 The objective of this program is to receive an input file (preferably text file) and convert/count the contents within that file using a specified argument in the command line.
 The result of the conversion/counting is translated into an output file called `output.txt`.